Heat health alert issued by Met Office as temperature set to reach 30C

 It comes as temperatures are forecast to hit highs of 28C on Friday and 30C on Saturday

-The Met Office has issued a heat health alert as temperatures are set to hit 30C this weekend.
+The Met Office has issued a heat health alert as temperatures are set to soar to 30C this weekend.

-A yellow heat-health alert has been issued in six regions of England, including London and Yorkshire, as well as the east and west Midlands, and the east and south-east of England.
+A yellow alert has been issued for six regions of England, including London and Yorkshire, as well as the east and west Midlands, and the east and south-east of England.

 It comes as temperatures are forecast to hit highs of 28C on Friday and 30C on Saturday.